Gravitational form factors of the proton in the improved holographic QCD model: Introduction

-The free parameters of the model are fixed by fitting the form factor $\A(t)$ to two sets of lattice data~\cite{Shanahan:2018pib,Hackett:2023rif}, after which the form factor $\D(t)$ is determined without further adjustment.
-Away from the momentum-transfer threshold $t = 0$, the resulting $\D(t)$ shows a behavior comparable to that found in other theoretical analyses, while having an infrared (IR) pole in the present framework.
+The free parameters of the model are fixed by fitting the form factor $\Ag(t)$, i.e., the gluonic contribution to $\A(t)$, to two sets of lattice data~\cite{Shanahan:2018pib,Hackett:2023rif}, after which the form factor $\Dg(t)$ is determined without further adjustment.
+Away from the momentum-transfer threshold $t = 0$, the resulting $\Dg(t)$ shows a behavior comparable to that found in other theoretical analyses, while having an infrared (IR) pole in the present framework.
 Using the extracted form factors, we compute radial pressure and shear distributions inside the proton and compare them to existing theoretical and lattice-based studies.
-Finally, the proton radii obtained in our model are $\rho_{\text{mech}} = 0.95$ fm and $\rho_{\text{mass}} = 0.61$ fm.
+Finally, the proton radii obtained in our model, as determined by the gluonic distributions, are $\rho_{\text{mech}} = 0.95$ fm and $\rho_{\text{mass}} = 0.61$ fm.

 The paper is organized as follows.
 In Section~\ref{sec:holographicsetting}, we present the holographic model used to describe the background geometry and external sources.
 In Section~\ref{sec:formfactors}, we compute the relevant couplings and extract the gravitational form factors.
 In Section~\ref{sec:mechanicalstructure}, we analyze the mechanical structure of the proton implied by these form factors and compare our results to other theoretical approaches.
 We conclude in Section~\ref{sec:conclusions}.
 Technical details are provided in Appendices~\ref{app:amplitudescouplingsvertices}–\ref{app:mechanicalconsistency}.